-Your AC system uses a chemical refrigerant to move humidity within your residence outside.
-This makes your house chilly and comfy.
-The model of refrigerant used in your Shreveport home’s air conditioner has switched several times as time has passed, following innovative advancements and environmental considerations.
+Your AC system uses a chemical refrigerant to move warmth within your residence outside.
+This makes your house chilled and comfortable.
+The model of refrigerant used in your Shreveport house’s air conditioner has been modified several times as time has passed, keeping in touch with innovative advances and environmental regards.

-All modern home AC units in Shreveport have R410a, also called as Puron.
+All updated home AC equipment in Shreveport run on R410a, also referred to as Puron.
 But this refrigerant will subsequently be phased out.
-This is due to a continued attention on limiting substances known to negatively affect the environment.
+This is due to a continued attention on limiting compounds known to have an effect on the environment.

-To learn the “why” that drives AC restrictions, it’s helpful to put it into perspective.
-Two-thirds of the 128.5 million residences in the USA have air conditioning, according to the U.S. Department of Energy.
+To learn the “why” that causes cooling rules, it’s useful to put it into perspective.
+Two-thirds of the 128.5 million houses in the USA have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capabilities.

 The issue in question is the refrigerant these systems use to make the comfort we enjoy.

 Installed after 2010

 If your equipment was put in after January 1, 2010, it probably runs on R410a.
 And there’s a lot of time for you to get ready for the phaseout.
 So, it’s not something you should be concerned about now.

 Recommendations and schedules have been set for commercial HVAC equipment.
 But the starting point of the phaseout for residential air conditioning systems hasn’t yet been set.
 However, the phaseout could start around 2024 and take 10 years to complete.

 At that date, you could need to replace your system anyhow, because the ordinary life expectancy for an AC system is often 15 years.